ecmwf/metview-docs/docs/api/functions/ui_icon.rst

    :type help: {"help_script"}, default: None
    :param help_script_command: defines the shell command to be executed when ``help`` is "help_script"
    :type help_script_command: str
+   :rtype: object to be used in :func:`ui.dialog`

    .. note::

-      See also :func:`dialog`
+      See also :func:`ui.dialog`

-.. mv-minigallery:: ui_icon
+.. mv-minigallery:: ui.icon